From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 After driving a couple of hours from Dresden, I was desperate to see the bridge lit up at golden hour.
 I had the perfect conditions to take some photos and I didn’t want to miss out on them.

 As I walked towards the Bastei Bridge, I could sense it before I saw it.
-I knew the bridge was hidden away in the forests and the rocks of Saxony but I didn’t realise how well concealed it was.
+I knew the bridge was hidden away in the forests and the rocks of Saxon Switzerland but I didn’t realise how well concealed it was.

 Then, all of a sudden, I was walking on the bridge itself, the dreams becoming a reality.